 Why are there Australian Standards for Balustrades?

-What are Australian Standards for balustrade placement?
+What are Australian Standards for Balustrade Placement?

-The National Construction Code 2019 Building Code of Australia Vol 2 Part 3.9.2.2 specifies that for residential homes (and most other classes of buildings) any stairway, ramp, deck, verandah, balcony, landing or other trafficable surface that is more than 1000mm above the ground MUST have a continuous barrier of some kind, such as balustrading.
+The National Construction Code 2019 Building Code of Australia Vol 2 Part 3.9.2.2 specifies that for residential homes (and most other classes of buildings), any stairway, ramp, deck, verandah, balcony, landing or other trafficable surface that is more than 1000mm above the ground MUST have a continuous barrier of some kind, such as balustrading.
 There are limited circumstances where this does not apply.

 As part of the Australian standards for handrails on stairways and ramps, there must be handrails provided where the trafficable area is creating a change in elevation of more than 1m in height.
 Continuous handrails must be located along the full length on at least one side of the flight or ramp (the handrail may form part of the barrier) and the top surface of the handrail must be not less than 865mm from the floor surface of the ramp or stair tread nosings.